-Oxfam Canada is part of a global movement for change that works alongside 17 Oxfam affiliates in more than 90 countries to mobilize the power of people against poverty.
-Women’s rights and addressing inequality are at the heart of everything we do.
+Oxfam Canada is part of a global movement for change made up of 17 Oxfam affiliates working in more than 90 countries to mobilize the power of people against poverty.
+Women’s rights and overcoming inequality are at the heart of everything we do.

 Our vision is a just world without poverty.
-We envision a world in which people can influence decisions which affect their lives, enjoy their rights, and live as full citizens of a world in which all human beings are valued and treated equally.
+We envision a world in which people influence the decisions which affect their lives, enjoy their rights, and live as full citizens in a world where all human beings are valued and treated equally.
 Our mission is to build lasting solutions to poverty and injustice, with a focus on improving the lives and promoting the rights of women and girls.

 We mobilize people and resources in Canada and around the world to change policies, practices, attitudes and behaviours that create inequality and human suffering.
 We are committed to strengthening a global movement in support of human rights and gender justice on a healthy planet.

 The gap between rich and poor is widening – and gender is a main predictor for who will end up poor and who will end up with power.
 We live in a rich world, yet:

 - More than 70% of people living on less than $1/day are women

 - 80 million children have no access to school – most of them girls